Services

 The nature of sports injuries is different to other non-sport injuries, as there are greater forces involved.
 These injuries can be acute or chronic in nature, and the right management is key to a safe return to activity.

-Together, their expertise in managing a wide range of foot and ankle injuries will help you get back to the sports you most enjoy.
+Mr. Yates, who holds a master’s degree in Sports Injuries and Rehabilitation, has also worked with professional rugby and cricket teams.
+His expertise in managing a wide range of foot and ankle injuries will help you get back to the sports you most enjoy.